ndumisothela/the-hotel-app/README.md

 providing robust functionalities tailored to each role.
 The application incorporates modern development practices, including the Context API, JWT for authentication, custom hooks, and a React calendar.

+users can register by clicking the register button to make their own profile for the bookings.

+admin backend is accessable via a admin button .only  authorized personel can login to admin. because of the sensitive information , admin page does not allow anyone to register. you can only be registered by I.T through management orders.

 To view normal user interface
 cd client
 npm start